DavidRobertsIV/Task_-_HTML_-_CSS/README.md

   You'll need to implement the icomoon font to create some of the icons you'll see in the mockup, you'll find icomoon specific instructions inside the icomoon zip

+  Don't worry about submitting the search form, just make sure it can be clicked into.
+Also please don't worry about where the header nav links go, you can just send them to example.com or anywhere else.